magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/config/edge-cluster-setup.md

 {: .copy-code}

 {% capture install-and-run-edge %}
 It will take a few minutes to start the services.
-Once all services are successfully started, open the **ThingsBoard Edge** service at **```http://{your-host-ip}```** in the browser (_e.g., [http://localhost](http://localhost){: target="_blank"}_).
+Once all services are successfully started, open the **IoT Hub Edge** service at **```http://{your-host-ip}```** in the browser (_e.g., [http://localhost](http://localhost){: target="_blank"}_).
-To log in, use **the credentials** from the **ThingsBoard** account.
+To log in, use **the credentials** from the **IoT Hub** account.
 {% endcapture %}
 {% include templates/info-banner.md content=install-and-run-edge %}

 Examine edge service logs for errors in case of any issues.
-To see **ThingsBoard Edge** node logs, execute the following command:
+To see **IoT Hub Edge** node logs, execute the following command:
 ```bash
 docker-compose logs -f tb-edge1 tb-edge2 tb-edge3
 ```